marissa-shaffer/marissa-shaffer/README.md

 ### Hi There! 👋

-- 🔭 I’m currently working on a contracted project, maybe more about it coming soon?
+- 🔭 I’m currently working for Culligan Ultrapure as an IT Backend Developer.
-- 🌱 I’m currently learning more Python and would love to learn Django.
+- 🌱 I’m currently learning more Python + SuiteScript for NetSuite.
-- 👯 I’m looking to collaborate on an equipment configurator and a maps project.
 - 🤔 I’m looking for help with practicing Python.
 - 🛠 Languages/Libraries: HTML, CSS, JavaScript, React.js, Redux.js, Node.js, Express, SQL, SQLite, PostgreSQL, and Knex.
 - 📫 How to reach me: marissa.shaffer1@gmail.com